mizuhiki/WebMIDIAPIShimForiOS/README.md

 ![sample screen](images/sample_screen.png)

 When launching the sample application, a simple web browser will show.
-It uses JavaScript injection hack by using the UIWebView's method `-(NSString *)stringByEvaluatingJavaScriptFromString:(NSString *)script`.
 You can run Web MIDI applications using the browser as if iOS WebKit had a native API support.

 Known issues
 --------------------
-* The native bridge script will be deactivate when moving pages by clicking links.
-I don't know how to inject JS codes to UIWebView permanently.
+* There's no issues ;-)

 Related projects
 --------------------